wix-incubator/react-native-custom-segmented-control/README.md

 segmentBackgroundColor | [Color] The segmented control background color.
 Default is `'black'` segmentTextColor | [Color] The segmented control text color.
-Default is system default (blue) selectedTextColor | [Color] The selected segment color segmentFontFamily | [Font/`'system-font-bold'`/`'system-font'`] The segmented control font.
+Default is system default (blue) selectedTextColor | [Color] The selected segment color segmentHighlightTextColor | [Color] The segmnet highlight color.
+Default is black with alpha 0.5 segmentFontFamily | [Font/`'system-font-bold'`/`'system-font'`] The segmented control font.
 Default is `system-font` default selectedLineColor | [Color] The selected line color.
 Default is 'black' selectedLineAlign | [`'top'`/`'bottom'`/`'text'`] The selected line vertical alignment.
 Defualt is `'text'` selectedLineMode | [`'full'`/`'text'`] The selected line mode.
 For determine if the line will be text width of full button width.
 Default is `'text'` selectedLinePaddingWidth | [float] The selected line width padding

 ##Animation Properties